WaMu CEO Defends Bank At Senate Hearing

 ZARROLI: Levin chairs the Senate Permanent Subcommittee on Investigations, which is looking into WaMu's failure.
 Today, the subcommittee heard from some former top officials of the bank.
 Chief Risk Officer James Vanasek noted that WaMu gave bonuses to employees who sold a lot of mortgages regardless of whether the borrowers could afford them.

-And meanwhile, WaMu kept packaging its mortgages and selling them to investors.
+ZARROLI: And meanwhile, WaMu kept packaging its mortgages and selling them to investors.
 Senator Levin asked former WaMu official David Beck whether he knew about the level of fraud in the company's loans.

-Sen. LEVIN: Shouldn't you have checked to make sure that the fraudulent, tainted mortgages were not part of those securities before you peddled them?
+LEVIN: Shouldn't you have checked to make sure that the fraudulent, tainted mortgages were not part of those securities before you peddled them?
 Isn't that part of your job?

-Still, chief executive Kerry Killinger insisted today that WaMu could have survived if federal regulators hadn't stepped in.
+ZARROLI: Still, chief executive Kerry Killinger insisted today that WaMu could have survived if federal regulators hadn't stepped in.

-Jim Zarroli, NPR News.
+ZARROLI: Jim Zarroli, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.